Professor & Director

 Photography, travel and Indian classical dance being her hobbies, Veena enjoys spending time with her family.

-Electrochemistry, corrosion inhibitors, advanced characterization, optical and electron microscopy, X-ray diff...View profile
+Electrochemistry, corrosion inhibitors, advanced characterization, optical and electron microscopy, X-ray diffraction and photoelectron spectroscopy.View profile

 Hoda is a Research Officer at Curtin Corrosion Centre.
 In 2013, she received her MSc degree from the School of Chemistry, Curtin University.
 She then joined Curtin Corrosion Centre and gathered years of experience on applying corrosion measurement techniques to complete a broad range of industry projects.
 She has extensive experience in chemical qualification testing for the purpose of chemical treatment in the oil and gas industry.
 She is also experienced in the corrosivity evaluation of minerals to comply with the requirements of the IMSBC Code for Shipping of Bulk Cargoes.